- Installation

 and absolute_paths

-of all the R or R markdown files in a specified location (e.g. github repo, gists).
+of all the R, Rmarkdown, or quarto files in a specified location (currently: github repo, gists, or local).
 These can be combined with a variant of spot_funs()

 that maps the function across each file path found, spot_funs_files()